aruba-uxi/uxi-terraform-provider-hpeuxi/README.md

 ## Building and Distribution

-All builds must be signed by HPE Code Sign before distribution.
+All builds must be signed by HPE before distribution.
 Read the [Notices Report](public/README.md) and ensure a report is added to every build which is published All open source sourcecode must be submitted to the HPE DSM to make this available for customers to download on request.